-For example, when a manufacturer and a distributor become combined vertically, manufacturer can obtain the competitors' information of prices and so on through the distributor.
-As a result, manufactures which include the company group might be able to estimate the each other's behavior with high reliability.
-In such cases, a situation is likely to emerge where the company group and its competitors will be able to control the price etc. freely to a certain extent; thus the effect of vertical business combination may be substantially to restrain competition.
+For example, when a manufacturer and a distributor become combined vertically, manufacturer can obtain the competitors' information of prices and so on through the distributor with joint relationships.
+As a result, manufacturers which include that of the company group might be able to expect each other's behavior with high probability In such cases, a situation is likely to emerge where the company group and its competitors will be able to control the price etc. freely to a certain extent; thus the effect of vertical business combination may be substantially to restrain competition.